 Action #12 Equity and Access - This action was somewhat effective in making progress toward district goals in supporting the district in various forms of multi-departmental structures to ensure foster youth, English learner, and low-income students, as well as all student groups, are identified through disaggregated data retrieved from the four priority areas of focus.
 District personnel developed aligned, and maintained data tools, an aligned assessment system, a comprehensive Diversity, Equity, and Inclusion framework, and models of program improvement for differentiated assistance identifications from the state.
 Outcomes of these actions from Equity and Access include previously identified student groups identified by the state for differentiated assistance as well as previously identified schools under School Accountability.
-The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 29.2%, FY: 24.2%, LI: 32.5% in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 31.6%, FY: 26.4%, LI: 31.7% in math.
-For iReady, grade level, English learner and low-income students showed 1-3.5% growth.

-i-Ready Reading Comparison of K-6 test-taker performance in 2022-23 to 2021-22 showed the following results in percentage of students meeting their Stretch Growth Target: Low-income: 44.0% met Stretch Growth, indicating a change of 0.4% compared to last year.
-Foster Youth: 40.3% met Stretch Growth, indicating a change of 0.3% compared to last year. i-Ready Math Comparison of K-6 test-taker performance in 2022-23 to 2021-22 showed the following results in percentage of students meeting their Stretch Growth Target: low-income: 45.3% met Stretch Growth, indicating a change of -3.0% compared to last year.
+The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 28.1%, FY: 23.7%, LI: 31.6 in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 29.6%, FY: 26.9%, LI: 30.4% in math. i-Ready Reading Comparison of K-6 test-taker performance in 2022-23 to 2021-22 showed the following results in percentage of students meeting their Stretch Growth Target: Low-income: 44.0% met Stretch Growth, indicating a change of 0.3% compared to last year. i-Ready Math Comparison of K-6 test-taker performance in 2022-23 to 2021-22 showed the following results in percentage of students meeting their Stretch Growth Target: low-income: 45.3% met Stretch Growth, indicating a change of -3.0% compared to last year.
 Foster Youth: 39.8% met Stretch Growth, indicating a change of -5.0% compared to last year.
 English Learners: 45.3% met Stretch Growth, indicating a change of -3.1% compared to last year.